hwillGIT/IsaiahStudyInteractive/replit.md

 ## Overview

-This is a comprehensive interactive web application for studying Isaiah Chapters 1-12 from the Bible (the complete "Book of Immanuel" section).
-Each chapter features a color-coded grid visualization of verses organized into thematic groups, with interactive hover tooltips and transformation point markers.
-A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
-Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 12 complete chapters with comprehensive reflections and Scripture connections.
-Features a dedicated home page with chapter navigation cards and educational modals explaining the book's structure and how to use the app.
+This interactive web application facilitates the study of Isaiah Chapters 1-12, known as the "Book of Immanuel."
+It features a color-coded grid visualization of verses grouped thematically, with interactive hover tooltips and transformation point markers.
+The application provides a two-level modal navigation system for both reflective study (through "Seeing Connections," "How This Helps My Life," and "What This Teaches Us" modes) and "Scripture Connections," which illustrate how each verse integrates into the broader biblical narrative.
+Built with React, TypeScript, Tailwind CSS, React Router, and an Express backend API, it offers an engaging educational experience across 12 chapters, complete with detailed reflections and inter-biblical connections.
+A dedicated home page includes chapter navigation cards and educational modals explaining the book's structure and app usage.

 **Completed Chapters**:
 - Chapter 1 (31 verses): The Rebellious Nation and the Invitation to Return